 How to Build a Paraben-Free Skincare Routine

-A complete paraben-free skincare routine mirrors any conventional one:
+A full paraben-free skincare routine looks no different in shape from any standard one:

 Morning

-- Gentle cleanser — paraben-free, sulfate-free; preserved with phenoxyethanol or sodium benzoate
+- Gentle cleanser — paraben-free and sulfate-free; preserved with phenoxyethanol or sodium benzoate

-- Vitamin C serum — typically self-preserving due to low pH; choose stabilized formulas
+- Vitamin C serum — usually self-preserving thanks to its low pH; go for stabilized formulas

 - Niacinamide serum

-- Moisturizer — paraben-free with ceramides, niacinamide, and humectants
+- Moisturizer — paraben-free, ideally with ceramides, niacinamide, and humectants

-- Mineral or modern chemical SPF 30+ — many vegan-aligned brands offer paraben-free SPF
+- Mineral or modern chemical SPF 30+ — plenty of vegan-leaning brands carry paraben-free SPF

 Evening